 How to Choose Your Shaving Brush

-Traditionally, shaving brushes are made from bristle, badger, beaver, horsetail, or some other animal hair.
+Traditionally, shaving brushes are made from badger, beaver, boar, horsetail, or some other animal hair.
 These materials have now been challenged by high quality, vegan synthetic fiber that rival the performance and feel of the finest badger hair.

 Choosing your shaving brush is very simple.
 This is what you have to keep in mind:

 Knot Size | “Knot” is the name given to the bundle of hairs.
 Its size is given in millimeters and is defined by the diameter of the base of the knot.
 The most common sizes are 21mm and 24mm.
 They are both good sizes and the only difference between them will be the price, especially on a natural hair brush, being the latter more expensive than the former as it has more hairs.
 Smaller brushes will give more control, while larger brushes will cover larger areas more quickly.
 How big you want the knot to be is a matter of preference.